 Victoria's Pyrenees comprise the southern extension of the Great Dividing Range, and its foothills and ranges create a remarkable diversity of microclimates that provide a wealth of variety for winemakers.

-Visit the cellar doors of the 44 vineyards in the region and taste the savoury spicy reds that the area is known for, especially the premium cabernet sauvignon.
+Visit the cellar doors of the 44 vineyards and taste the savoury, spicy reds the area is known for, especially the premium cabernet sauvignon.
 Chardonnay and sauvignon blanc also respond beautifully to the soils and climate here, with some standout sparkling wines produced.

 Avoca and Moonambel

-Make a winery weekend of it and spend time in historic townships Avoca and Moonambel.
-Time your visit to coincide with the Avoca River and Wine Festival in March, and be sure to visit the celebrated Blue Pyrenees Estate winery on your travels.
-In neighbouring Moonambell (just a fifteen minute drive away), explore traditional country pubs, stay in serene winery accommodation and discover plenty of cellar doors.
+Make a winery weekend of it and spend time in historic townships.
+Time your visit to coincide with Avoca’s renowned Pyrenees Unearthed Wine and Food Festival in April, and be sure to visit the celebrated Blue Pyrenees Estate winery on your travels.
+In neighbouring Moonambel, a 15-minute drive away, explore traditional country pubs, stay in serene winery accommodation and discover plenty of cellar doors.